EBRG Governance

 Within Disability focused BRGs there is an overarching commonality of members, but much diversity within its membership which adds a level of complexity when organizing your BRG to be able to achieve your BRG’s goals and support the needs of employees with different disabilities, as well as parents and caregivers.

 Most organizations have a single disability BRG that focuses on broader disability inclusion.
-Within the disability BRG, if groups of employees with similar disabilities or caregivers are interested in supporting the overall BRG goals as a group, subgroups have been forms.
+Within the disability BRG, if groups of employees with similar disabilities or caregivers are interested in supporting the overall BRG goals as a group, subgroups have been formed.
 Some of these subgroups include: caregivers of children with disabilities, elder care, learning disabilities, mental health, autism, vision and hearing, downs syndrome.
 These groups will start to emerge as the BRG continues to grow.

 Operational Stage